obisargoni/stat_xplore_scraper/README.md

 # stat_xplore_scraper
 Some python for scraping the Department for Work and Pension's Stat-Xplore API.
-Inpired in part by davidmillson/stat-xplore-R: https://github.com/davidmillson/stat-xplore-R
+Inspired in part by davidmillson/stat-xplore-R: https://github.com/davidmillson/stat-xplore-R